Woman vet with a dog in her hands, donkey, horse and a man wearing turban

 Find out more about how SPANA helps working animals in Zimbabwe.

-Helping working animals in Jordan
+Helping working animals in Tunisia

 Three donkey's pulling a cart along sand with a woman wearing a green dress watching them